jfmedina05/Nand2Tetris/README.md

 ## Skills Developed

 - Computer Engineering
+- Digital Systems Design
 - Computer Architecture
-- Digital Systems Design
 - Hardware Description Languages
 - Assembly Programming
+- Systems Programming
 - Compiler Construction
+- Virtual Machine Design
 - Operating Systems
-- Systems Programming
 - Software Architecture
 - Algorithm Design
-- Abstraction Layer Design

 ---

 ## Why This Project Matters

-Many computer science and engineering courses focus on individual layers of computing systems.
-Nand2Tetris provides a unique opportunity to understand how those layers connect by constructing a complete computer system from the ground up.
+Most engineering courses focus on individual layers of computing systems.
+Nand2Tetris is unique because it connects every major abstraction layer into a single cohesive project.

-Beginning with NAND gates and ending with a functioning software stack, this project demonstrates how modern computing systems emerge from a hierarchy of abstractions working together.

-For computer engineering students, it serves as one of the most comprehensive introductions to the relationship between hardware, software, and system architecture.
+Beginning with NAND gates and progressing toward compilers and operating systems, this repository demonstrates how modern computing systems are built from the ground up.
+It provides a comprehensive understanding of the relationship between hardware, software, and system architecture, making it one of the most valuable computer engineering projects for understanding how computers actually work.